Frequently Asked Questions

 Are semi-professional machines hard to clean?

 What is backflushing?
-It is to clean the brewing chamber with pressurised hot water.
+It is to clean the brewing chamber with pressurized hot water.

 Backflushing removes the coffee oil from building up in the brew chamber which will eventually build up and clog all valves causing major damages.
 Not only that, the oil that stays behind will go rancid and goes to your next cup of coffee.